 - Gives away "print rights"

-A photographer giving away print rights does not care about image quality and is a recipe for disaster.
+A photographer giving away print rights does not care about image quality or their clients,and it is a recipe for disaster.
 Experienced photographers utilize ICC color profiles to color match the photographs file to the printer & paper your photograph is being printed on.
-If a photographer does not do their own printing or use their own professional photographic lab like I do, but instead just gives away print rights for the client to print wherever they wish, it means they do not care about image quality, and the resulting print is not going to be what you expect.
+If a photographer does not do their own printing or use their own professional photographic lab like I do, but instead just gives away print rights for the client to print wherever they wish, it means they do not care about you or image quality, and the resulting print is not going to be what you expect.
 Your photo may print darker or brighter, or the colors may be different, as well as many other issues because every printer and every paper is different and a digital photograph MUST be soft proofed with the ICC profile of the printer and paper in order to get an exact match.